nedkrs/DSA_JS/README.md

 This repository is a collection of classic data structures and algorithms implemented in Javascript/TypeScript.
 The primary goal of this project is educational, providing a resource for those looking to learn and understand the fundamental algorithms in computer science.

-## Implemented Algorithms
+## Implemented Algorithms and Data Structures

-Below is the list of currently implemented algorithms with links to the source code:
+Below is the list of currently implemented algorithms and data structures with links to the source code:

 -   [Articulation Points](./src/ArticulationPoints.ts)
 -   [Breadth-First Search (Graph represented as List)](./src/BFSGraphList.ts)